google/digitalbuildings/ontology/docs/ontology.md

 device controllers in the HVAC world that carry sets of points for multiple logical pieces of equipment.
-Because we use the convention of creating a type for every device that sends data to the system, we end up with a lot of types that have odd collections of points that don't map to any specirfic equipment concept.
+Because we use the convention of creating a type for every device that sends data to the system, we end up with a lot of types that have odd collections of points that don't map to any specific equipment concept.

-the `is_canonical` flag lets the modeler differentiate between 'official' curated types (canonical) and everything else (not canonical).
+The `is_canonical` flag lets the modeler differentiate between 'official' curated types (canonical) and everything else (not canonical).

 #### Relationship Constraints {#relationships}